U.S. to lend and lease military supplies to Ukraine under bill cleared by Congress - NewsBreak

 Hoyer said he plans to bring that bill to the floor as soon as Democrats and Republicans agree on the package.

-The post U.S. to lend and lease military supplies to Ukraine under bill cleared by Congress appeared first on Idaho Capital Sun .
+The post U.S. to lend and lease military supplies to Ukraine under bill cleared by Congress appeared first on Ohio Capital Journal .